qoolixiloop/qool-.vimrc-loop/README.md

 ### 🌎 Links
 > To share the links of web pages, which present their content in a clear and easy to read manner is one of the main objectives of my repositories.
 There is no need to reinvent the wheel, because most of the time there are already excellent resources out there, where the reader can find the needed information.
 But often, even with the help of one's preferred search engine, one ends up spending one's time with searching instead of working.
 >
-> One word of advice: More importantly than learning everything or loading your Vim with ever more plugins is getting advice on how to work efficiently.
+> **Word of advice:** More importantly than learning everything or loading your Vim with ever more plugins is getting advice on how to work efficiently.
 I personally use Tmux to create windows, use Vim netrw to open files in tabs, use manual folding for easy scrolling in my file (with a trick in my configuration file, so that they are stored after closing).
 I first used the Vimtutor, which taught me within an hour, how to open/save a file, copy/paste, search/replace, or how to navigate.
+To compare or merge files I usually use Vimdiff or kdiff3.
 >
 > By clicking the button below you will see the links of some sites I bookmarked and some internal resources I used to learn about Vim, Vimscript and its configuration.
 >